 Carousel Item Title

-Wildfire recovery efforts in the Blue Mountains World Heritage Area in Australia
+Wildfire recovery in the Blue Mountains World Heritage Area in Australia

 The Covid-19 pandemic has changed Australia’s focus, but it hasn’t changed the fact that flora, fauna and whole ecosystems are still struggling to recover from the summer wildfires.
-Since September 2019, more than 12 million hectares of forest have been destroyed – which is about one-third the size of Germany.
-In recent weeks, the rain helped defuse the situation, but at the same time caused flooding.
+At the end of 2019, more than 12 million hectares of forest have been destroyed – which is about one-third the size of Germany.
+The rain, which followed, helped defuse the situation, but at the same time caused flooding.

 Data gathered during bushfire recovery is vital for assessing landscape impacts, effects on wildlife populations and vegetation, and changes across whole ecosystems.
 This helps direct recovery efforts, but also underpins our preparedness for future bushfire management.
 Dr John Merson, Executive Director of the Institute, is working with local experts to introduce fieldwork processes that follow distancing guidelines while still enabling the efficient capture of data.